kawangwong/visual_scanning_game/README.md

 Run function.py script. with python or python3 or python.exe or python3.exe

 If you want to save results to a custom text file, simply add a single word after the function.py command such as ``python function.py yourname``, otherwise, a default one will be saved for you in results.txt.
-This can be disabled by changing the flag from True to false in the function python file on line.
+This can be disabled by changing the flag from True to false in the useroption.py file.

 The useroption.py file has two user features that can be set.
+One is a save option for options to save data to file.
 One is the ability to use a custom list, and the other is to use all the alphabets in the list.
 Interesting thing about this option is that it will also take in words if you choose to add words into the list.
 At least that has been tested by me so far.

 <h3>For Standalone Package use</h3>